libsdl-org/SDL/docs/README-migration.md

 The SDL_EVENT_WINDOW_SIZE_CHANGED event has been removed, and you can use SDL_EVENT_WINDOW_PIXEL_SIZE_CHANGED to detect window backbuffer size changes.

+The gamepad event structures caxis, cbutton, cdevice, ctouchpad, and csensor have been renamed gaxis, gbutton, gdevice, gtouchpad, and gsensor.

 SDL_QUERY, SDL_IGNORE, SDL_ENABLE, and SDL_DISABLE have been removed.
 You can use the functions SDL_SetEventEnabled() and SDL_EventEnabled() to set and query event processing state.

 The following symbols have been renamed: